BlinkyStitt/docker-monero-cpu-miner/README.md

-# Monero CPU Miner behind Tor
+# Monero CPU Miner

-Docker-compose file for running the xmr-stak-cpu miner (partly) behind Tor.
+Docker-compose file for running the xmr-stak-cpu miner.
+It is probably faster to run native code, but this makes it easy

-If you want to use this yourself, modify the POOL and LOGIN in the docker-compose file.
+If you want to use this yourself, create a `.env` file next to this `docker-compose.yml` .
 See the [miner's entrypoint script](https://github.com/WyseNynja/xmr-stak-cpu/blob/master/docker-entrypoint.sh) for available settings.

-**WARNING!** The miner isn't able to resolve DNS queries over Tor.
-I'm not actually sure how much is leaking.
-The external network should be removed from the cpu_miner container before this is actually used with the expectation of private mining.
+It should look something like this:

+    LOGIN=4YOURMONEROADDRESSHERE...+1800
+    MAX_CPUS=1
+    PASS=yourcomputername
+    POOL=mine.xmrpool.net:443
+    USE_SLOW_MEMORY=warn
+    USE_TLS="true"

+Experiment with different share difficulties.
+1800 works well for my 2011 MacBook Air.
+You want a share at least every 60 seconds on most pools.

 Usage on Mac/Linux: